 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Negative Control for CM 11 (Cat.
+CMP 98 is a negative Control for CM 11 (Cat.
 No. 6416).
 Exhibits no effect on VHL degradation.

 Sold under licence from the University of Dundee

 Technical Data for CMP 98

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.